 - This bag can technically hold up to 15 rackets.
 5 in each compartment, but it is classified as a 12-pack with room for other things.

 Wilson might just take the cake when it comes to offering its players supreme quality options.
-This backpack is the Wilson Super Tour Pro Staff Backpack in all black.
+This backpack is the Wilson Super Tour Pro Staff Backpack.
 The main compartment for the rackets (specific for racket handling) will hold two rackets, making it a great option for those who just need to carry what they need to the court.

 The backpack matches the initial racket bag we mentioned, making it a great combo, but this bag specifically has a few features and options that users really love.
 Consider the small pocket on the side that is lined with Thermoguard, so it is perfect for your drinks.